root-225/deadsec/README.md

-# HK Site - Next.js Admin Dashboard
+# HK Site - Next.js Showcase Website

 ## Overview
-This is a full-featured admin dashboard built with Next.js 14, Prisma, and Tailwind CSS, featuring secure authentication and admin panel functionality.
+This is a modern showcase website built with Next.js 14 and Tailwind CSS, featuring a responsive design and direct email contact functionality.

 ## Features
-- Secure admin login system
-- JWT-based authentication
 - Responsive design with Tailwind CSS
-- Admin dashboard with metrics
+- Modern UI with animations
+- Direct email contact form
-- SQLite database with Prisma ORM
+- Fast performance with Next.js

 ## Prerequisites
 - Node.js (v18 or later)